Products

 At the point of sale (POS), a sales representative or web page should provide all the necessary information—including what needs your product will fulfill.
 This touchpoint is the final one before a customer completes a purchase.

 Is your payment process streamlined and intuitive?
 Does it feel secure?
-Does it include all relevant payment information, like whether you accept PayPal? or A great payment experience will leave the customer without any doubts.
+Does it include all relevant payment information, like whether you accept PayPal?
+A great payment experience will leave the customer without any doubts.

 Customers sometimes need that little extra push to hit the purchase button.
 When interacting with sales representatives, can your agents give your customers all the information they need?